codexfi

 Step 1: Register with OpenCode

 Adds "codexfi" to the plugin array in ~/.config/opencode/opencode.json.
 If no config exists, it creates one.
-If you have stale file:// entries from previous installs, they are automatically migrated.

 Step 2: Create slash commands